Skip to content

 Fighting Food Waste

 We aim to halve the food waste generated by our operations and supply chains by 2030, a commitment that is in line with the Responsible Consumption and Production target (12.3) of the United Nations Sustainable Development Goals.
+We have also set the goal of limiting annual food waste to 2.5% of the total sales volume (tonnes) of foodstuffs in the period from 2024 to 2026.
 To this end, we are committed to efficient food management, the use of ugly fruit and vegetables, and the donation of food surpluses.

 We also ensure the accounting and monitoring of this commitment.
-We were the first retailer in Portugal to measure and publicly disclose our food waste footprint and verify it by an external entity.
+We were the first retailer in Portugal to measure and publicly disclose our food waste footprint, and to have it verified by an external entity.

 An integrated response

-Around one-third of all food produced worldwide is wasted; more than 1.3 billion tonnes of food are not reused every year; the FAO (the Food and Agriculture Organization of the United Nations) also estimates that more than 820 million people are hungry or malnourished.
+Around one third of all food produced in the world is wasted.
+This means that, every year, more than 1.3 billion tonnes of food are not reused.
+The Food and Agriculture Organization of the United Nations (FAO) also estimates that nearly 800 million people are hungry or undernourished.

-As food specialists, we know that providing fresh food with the quality our customers deserve means taking extra care with waste – these products are more sensitive to temperature, shelf life, and how they are handled and transported.
-We believe that the strategy to tackle this problem involves everyone along the value chain, from primary production and industry, to our employees, consumers and the communities served by our stores.
+As food specialists, we know that providing fresh food with the quality our customers deserve means taking extra care with waste – these products are more sensitive to temperature, shelf life and the way they are handled and transported.
+We believe that the strategy to tackle this problem involves everyone along the value chain, from primary production and industry to our employees, consumers and the communities served by our stores.

-We buy non-standard fruit and vegetables, which have the same nutritional value as the products we sell in our stores.
-So, instead of being discarded in the fields, this food is integrated into the value chain.
-These “ugly” vegetables are used, for example, in the soups we prepare in Portugal and Poland or are processed into convenience foods, such as ready-to-use vegetables.
-“Ugly” fruit and vegetables are also sold at discount prices at Recheio stores, particularly fruit, and Jerónimo Martins Agro-Alimentar incorporates these fruit and vegetables into cattle and goat feed.
+We buy non-standard fruit and vegetables which, instead of being discarded in the fields, are integrated into the value chain, because their nutritional value is the same as that of the produce we sell in our stores.
+These “ugly” vegetables are used, for example, in the soups we make in Portugal and Poland or are processed into convenience foods, such as ready-to-use prepared vegetables.
+“Ugly” fruit and vegetables are also sold at discount prices at Recheio stores, in particular fruit, and Jerónimo Martins Agro-Alimentar incorporates these fruit and vegetables into cattle and goat feed.

 Engaging consumers